 \section{Conclusion}

-In this paper, we propose the first attack framework ATMPA that uses adversarial examples to challenge visualized malware detectors.
-The ATMPA uses the gradient-based FGSM method and \textit{L}-norm based C\&W's attack method to generate AEs on the converted image dataset.
-The tested ML-based visualization detector are all unable to determine the malware correctly.
-Experimental results demonstrate that just very weak adversarial noise can achieve 100\% successful attack rate for CNN, SVM and RF-based malware detectors.
-More importantly, the transferability rate when attacking different malware detectors is up to 88.7\%.
+In this paper, we propose the first attack method, ATMPA, to fool visualized malware detectors.
+The ATMPA method uses the gradient-based FGSM method and \textit{L}-norm based C\&W attack method to generate AEs on the converted image dataset.
+The tested ML-based visualization detectors are all unable to detect the malware correctly.
+Experimental results demonstrate that very weak adversarial noise can achieve 100\% successful attack rate for CNN, SVM and RF-based malware detectors.
+In addition, the transfer rate when attacking different malware detectors is up to 88.7\%.

-In future, a new malware defense method using adversarial examples could be designed to simulate the variant of malware, so as to enhance the sample dataset which to be trained.
-In combination with adversarial training or generative adversarial network (GAN), it will increase the ability of defense against zero-day attacks.
-Secondly, adversarial examples are trained per classification problem, meaning that they can operate on the set of labels that have been trained.
+In future, a new malware defense method using AEs could be designed to simulate the variant of malware.
+In combination with adversarial training or Generative Adversarial Networks (GAN), it will increase the ability of defense against zero-day attacks.
+Moreover, AEs are trained per classification problem, meaning that they can operate on the set of labels that have been trained.
 Switching to an alternative set of labels is likely to reduce their attacking effectiveness.
-Another interesting future research topic could be to develop ATMPA for these scenarios, \textit{e.g.} for hierarchy-based labels (such as Animal-Horse-Zebra).
-Finally, the study and introduction of ATMPA can be used into other modalities, such as sound/speech processing to address users with recognition impairments.
+Finally, the ATMPA can be used for other modalities, such as sound/speech processing to address users with recognition impairments.